1889 (20th April)

 Adolf Hitler was wounded when a shell fragment struck him in the leg.
 He was taken to Hospital in Beelitz to recover.

 While recuperating from his leg injury, Adolf Hitler visited Berlin.
-He was shocked by the anti-war feeling in the city which he believed was due to a Jewish conspiracy.
+He was shocked by the anti-war feeling in the city and became convinced it was due to a Jewish conspiracy.

 1917 (April – May)